2020-07-10

 Tullius arrives.
 He is extremely haughty and refuses to believe the Aldmeri Dominion has attacked Hammerfell.
 I pull out the letter I received, but then I remember it's magically protected.
 Tullius would only see a blank sheet.
 I ask Sybille if she can make it readable.
 She says she'll need time.
 Fine, she can keep it.
 I no longer need it anyway.

 I continue to argue with Tullius.
 He isn't too impressed with all the Haafingar's leadership being on my side and his man Erikur eliminated.
 Neither does he believe I'll be able to kill Ulfric and get away alive, let alone bring the storks to reason.
 However, he says if I will indeed eliminate the Silver-Bloods and restore Jarl Igmund to power in The Reach (which he cares more about than the assassination of Ulfric), he is willing to move against the thalmors in Fort Masser together with me as long as the storks refrain from hostilities.
 His skepticism about all the above notwithstanding, Tullius fully agrees that the capture of that fortress is necessary.
-The embassy is one thing, but the thalmors have absolutely no business having a secret stronghold on the Empire's territory.
+The embassy is one thing, but the thalmors have absolutely no business keeping a secret stronghold on the Empire's territory.

 Speaking of the Empire's policy, Tullius agrees that the sensible thing to do (if there really is war in Hammerfell which remains to be proven) would be to turn against the Dominion even if it were at the cost of leaving the whole of Skyrim under stork control.
 Tullius knows that the defeat in the Great War was more due to the power struggle within the Empire than the Dominion's military superiority, and that mistake will not be repeated.
 Nevertheless, he disagrees with my view that should the Empire still be too weakened by interfactional competition to be able to reach a decision, then Skyrim should break loose from the Empire.
 He says the Imperial Army will never cease to fight for law and order in Skyrim (his words, not mine).